Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Problem Formulation

 \section{Problem Formulation}

-Before presenting the mathematical model of the nonlinear vehicle, we first formulate the control problem in AVs to track a reference signal $\textbf{y}_\textbf{d}$.
-As shown in Fig. \ref{Fig. schematic_general}, an AV requires multiple onboard sensors to replicate the human understanding of its location, perception, and navigation.
-The sensors provide critical information to the controller for generating control inputs such that the vehicle can track the reference signals with minimum errors.
-This paper investigates the AVs' longitudinal and lateral control problem through cruise control and Double Lane Change (DLC) maneuvers.
-The state-space representation of the vehicle is considered as:
+Before presenting the mathematical model of the nonlinear vehicle used for the simulations, we first formulate the control problem in AVs to track a reference signal $\mathbf{y_d} = \{v_r, \{y_r, \psi_r\}\}$, where, $v_r$ represents the reference cruise speed, and $y_r$ and $\psi_r$ respectively denote the reference lateral displacement and desired yaw angle of the vehicle.
+These reference signals are generated by a motion planning algorithm in an actual AV and a discussion on the same is outside the scope of the current study.
+As shown in Fig.~\ref{f-7c7cf8ba592a}, an AV requires multiple onboard sensors to replicate the human understanding of its location, perception, and navigation.
+The sensors provide critical information to the controller for generating control inputs such that the vehicle can track the reference signal with minimum errors.
+In this paper, both the longitudinal and lateral control problem in AVs are investigated through cruise control and DLC maneuvers.